cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 `Faster RCNN`, `SiamMask`, `Inside Outside Guidance`, `Deep Extreme Cut`, etc.
 Follow [the installation guide][cvat-auto-annotation-guide] to build and deploy these serverless functions.
-See [the user guide][cvat-ai-tools-user-guide] to understand how to use these functions in UI to automatically annotate data.
+See [the user guide][cvat-ai-tools-user-guide] to understand how to use these functions in the UI to automatically annotate data.

 What is a serverless function and why is it used for automatic annotation in CVAT?
 Let's assume that you have a DL model and want to use it for